Brasserie Zédel | Glamorous Art Deco Brasserie in The Heart Of Piccadilly

 Famous around the world for being excellent lovers, passionate gastronomes and stylish dressers, they’ve also carved out a reputation for having cavernous brasseries (not to be confused with “cavernous brassières”) that do affordable, all-day dining in beautiful surroundings better than anyone.

-Anyone except Corbin & King, proprietors of The Wolseley, The Delaunay, Fischers and Bellanger, who in 2012 launched their own Parisian-style brasserie, bar and street level café: Brasserie Zédel.
+Anyone except The Wolseley Hospitality Group, proprietors of The Delaunay, Fischers and Bellanger, and of course The Wolseley who took over Parisian-style brasserie, bar and street level café: Brasserie Zédel.

 It’s all neatly contained within an elegant, white-tiled building a stone’s throw from Piccadilly Circus.
 Head through the café, down the sweeping staircase, and you’ll find a subterranean, wood-panelled, art deco lobby with ceiling frescoes, chandeliers, retro ticket booths and the restaurant and two bars spinning off it.
 Here’s what you’ll find within…

-It’s a grandiose, ballroom-esque, live music-filled, marble pillar-laden restaurant with pink tablecloths, scalloped crockery and a list of entrées that, naturally, includes snails.
-For its opulent surroundings, it’s unexpectedly good value – the all-day à la carte starts at £10.50 for two courses.
+It’s a grandiose, ballroom-esque, marble pillar-laden restaurant with live music.
+Look around and you’ll notice the pink tablecloths, scalloped crockery and a list of entrées that, naturally, includes snails.
+For its opulent surroundings, it’s unexpectedly good value – the fixed, all-day à la carte starts at £15.75 for two courses.

 There is, unsurprisingly, a lengthy wine menu packed with Picpoul de Pinet, crémant, and Breton cider, to wash down dishes like butterflied sardines with tomatoes and olives; grilled baby spatchcock chicken with tarragon vinaigrette and French fries; and slow-roasted lamb.
 And to finish?
 Mont-Blancs, profiteroles, or Tarte Tatin for two, perhaps followed by a cocktail at…